 - Direct input from the Cloudmark community who votes on the messages being spam or not spam

 This data is associated to your content in Cloudmark's database.
 Generally, the more complaints, spam trap hits and spam votes from the Cloudmark community that your messages receive, the more your message will be perceived to be spam and given a spammy fingerprint.

-Go here to learn how to identify a Cloudmark spammy fingerprint using Inbox Monitor.
+Go here to learn how to identify a Cloudmark spammy fingerprint using Everest.